 But going by one name added even more confusion to an industry that very clearly never heard of Madonna.
 Prakash very quickly became my surname in the minds of, well, everyone.
-Maybe I didn’t said my name weirdly from non-Hindi speakers to understand or the idea of a three-syllabled first name (like, you know, Jeremy or Dorothy) was just too much for the mental capabilities of the people who wrote things down.
-It was sadly not strange that I had to double check and correct my name on every production, and sometimes multiple times on the same production.
+Maybe I said my name too weirdly for non-Hindi speakers to understand or the idea of a three-syllabled first name (like, you know, Jeremy or Dorothy) was just too complicated for the mental capabilities of those who would write it down.
+It was sadly not unusual that I had to double check and correct my name on every production, and sometimes multiple times on the same production.

-Despite my best efforts, nobody made much of an effort, often misspelling my name in weird ways that made me wonder what drugs everyone was on, and why they were doing them at work.
+Despite my best efforts, my name continued to mutate, often misspelled in weird ways that made me wonder what drugs everyone was on, and why they were doing them at work.
 From the “it was a finger slip” Jai Prakesh to the “can’t read your email signature” Jaeprekesh to the “I was very drunk that month” Jaykreparsh.

 In the early days, I gave up and settled for what I could get, and so I have been credited on different productions as Jai Sewram, Jai Prakash, or Jai’prakash Sewram.
-The last name is the one that I decided I needed to drill into the poorly educated heads on the industry, and managed to get stuck.
-That said, even in 2020, I would still receive callsheets with my name misspelled but by this stage, people were more ready to be corrected, even if they didn’t make the effort to get it right the first time.
+The last name is the one that I decided I needed to drill into the poorly educated heads of the industry, and managed to get stuck.
+That said, even in 2020, I would still receive callsheets with my name misspelled but, by this stage, close to 20 years in the entertainment, people were more ready to be corrected, even if they didn’t make the effort to get it right the first time.

 And that, dear friends, is the story of my obscure miscredited adventures through my years in the performance industry.